TarventInc/email-api-basic-examples/java/README.md

 6. Run you java program
 7. See the magic happen!

-NOTE: To use this code the package `com.fasterxml.jackson.core.JsonProcessingException` must be included in your java program.
+NOTE: To use this code, the package `com.fasterxml.jackson.core.JsonProcessingException` must be included in your java program.